trychlos/pwix-modal/README.md

 All other parameters passed here will be directly passed to the template rendered in the body of the dialog.

 _Note_: the package is cool enough to destroy itself the Blaze created view on dialog close.
 So you don't have to take care about that.

+### Events

+`md-modal-close`

+An event sent when the modal is about to close, whatever be the reason.

 ## NPM peer dependencies